 FMC Corporation (FMC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 4, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to FMC Corporation ("FMC" or the "Company") (NYSE: FMC ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 7, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FMC CORPORATION (FMC), CLICK HERE BEFORE APRIL 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FMC CORPORATION (FMC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?